 After you deboard your flight, you will have to further hire a bus or a taxi to reach your destination effortlessly.
 Public transportation options like buses are quite cheap, making it easy for tourists to explore the city on a budget.

 By Rail.
 Manali doesn’t have a railway station of its own.
 The best options to reach Manali via train is the Joginder Nagar railway station.
 This station is located at an approximate distance of 144 km from Manali and lies under the Firozpur railway division of the Northern Railway Zone.

 As from Delhi, there are no direct trains to Joginder Nagar station, so, first, you will need to take a Kalka Shatabdi Express from New Delhi to Chandigarh then a cab or some means of public transportation like a bus from Chandigarh to reach Manali.

 By Road.
 Depending upon your geographical location, planning a trip to Manali is a great option.
 Traversing the roads while seeing the natural vistas is altogether a charming experience for anyone.
-Manali is fairly well connected with other Indian cities from Delhi, Mumbai, Chandigarh.
+Manali is fairly well connected with other Indian cities via well-maintained road networks.

-From Delhi, you will need to cover a distance of around 537 km via NH 44 and from Chandigarh, you will need to cover 288 km via NH3.
-Apart from traveling by your own vehicle, you can also opt for traveling via interstate buses to reach Manali from various Indian cities.
+From Delhi, you will need to cover a distance of around 537 km via NH 44 and from Chandigarh, you will need to cover about 288 km via NH3.
+Apart from travelling by your own vehicle, you can also opt for travelling via interstate buses to reach Manali from various Indian cities.
 Both these options are quite comfortable, inexpensive and advisable.